 Regular SGD/FCY Spending

 Cardholders will earn an additional 9 HSBC Points for every S$1 spent on selected online and offline contactless payments, whether in local currency or FCY.
-That’s a total earn rate of 10 HSBC Points per S$1 spent, or 4 mpd.
+That’s a total earn rate of 10 HSBC Points per S$1 spent (4 mpd).

 The following MCCs are eligible for bonus points:

-While it’s a shame that the HSBC Revolution adopts a whitelist approach (only specified MCCs will earn bonus points) rather than a blacklist approach (only MCCs specified will not earn bonus points), the bonus categories are fairly broad and will cover a wide range of day-to-day spending.
+While it’s a shame that the HSBC Revolution adopts a whitelist approach (where only specified MCCs will earn bonus points) rather than a blacklist approach (where only MCCs specified will not earn bonus points), the bonus categories are fairly broad and cover a wide range of day-to-day spending.

-Once again, all transactions must be made online, or offline via contactless payment in order to earn the 4 mpd, which is capped at a maximum of S$1,000 per calendar month.
+Once again, all transactions must be made online, or offline via contactless payment in order to earn 4 mpd.
+This includes:

 There is currently no support for Garmin Pay, Fitbit Pay, or Samsung Pay.